How to Store Tyres?

 In the UK it is common for people to switch their tyres as per the seasonal change.
 They need more robust snow treading ones for the winter and less thick ones for the summer.
 This switch will have you storing the ones you are not using in a safe environment.
 So comes the question, how to store tyres correctly?

 Some people with an adequate house or garage space choose to store their tyres there.
-Others without this extra space need another option such as a professional storage facility.
+Others without this extra space need another option such as a professional storage facility in London.
 It is important to store your tyres correctly because you can’t be going around buying new ones every few months.
 In this article, we will walk you through the steps you need to understand to store your tyres properly for the coming season.

 Step 1: Prepare your tyres